mvolkmann/MyUnixEnv/notes/Go08-CommonTasks.md

 )

 // Album describes a single album.
-// This will be used by json.Unmarshall which
+// This will be used by json.Unmarshal which
 // requires all the fields to be exported (uppercase).
 // It matches JSON property names to these case-insensitive. type Album struct {